-We will make use of two rather disparate datasets not used in previous studies of this type.
-The first of these is a daily, global ocean-atmospheric flux product: Objectively Analyzed Air-Sea Fluxes (OAFlux; Yu and Weller 2007), which has been augmented (L. Yu, unpublished manuscript) to include surface winds with all variables at sea level (+10 m for winds).
-These products are a combination of observed satellite-derived fields and 40-yr European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40) and National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) reanalyses that have been optimally combined using the Coupled Ocean-Atmosphere Response Experiment (COARE) 3.0 bulk flux algorithm.
-The OAFlux latent and sensible heat flux estimates are unbiased, and the root-mean-square (rms) difference is less than 8 W m-2 when compared with daily flux time series measurements at 107 locations (Yu et al. 2008).
-The global, ice-free region daily dataset that we will use spans a roughly 22-yr period from 1983 to 2004, although OAFlux monthly datasets are available online from 1958 to 2006.
-Because we have daily fields, the data are high passed using a filter similar to that used previously (Alexander et al. 2006) to provide variability in a 2-8-day band.
-We will then examine the rms wintertime variability of different fields from year to year and how they vary in concert with oceanic signals related to, but not identical with, SST front locations.
+We will make use of two rather disparate data sets not used in previous studies of this type.
+The first of these is a daily, global ocean-atmospheric flux product: OAFlux, (Yu and Weller 2007), which has been augmented (Yu, in preparation) to include surface winds with all variables at sea level (+10m for winds).
+These products are a combination of observed, satellite-derived fields and ERA-40 and NCEP reanalyses that have been optimally combined using the COARE 3.0 bulk flux algorithm.
+The OAFlux latent and sensible heat flux estimates are unbiased and the root mean square (rms) difference is less than 8 Wm-2 when compared with daily flux time series measurements at 107 locations (Yu et al. 2008).
+The global, ice-free region daily data set that we will use spans roughly a 22 year period from 1983 - 2004, although OAFlux monthly datasets are available online from 1958 to 2006.
+Because we have daily fields, the data are high passed using a filter similar to that used previously (Alexander et al. 2006) to provide variability in a 2-8 day band.
+We will then examine the rms wintertime variability of different fields from year to year and how they vary in concert with oceanic signals related to but not identical with SST front locations.

-The second dataset (see also section 3) is the archive of subsurface ocean temperatures that will be used to estimate the spatial mean paths taken by the GS and the KE after they have left their respective coastal boundaries.
-For the Gulf Stream, the archive of subsurface temperature at 200-m depth is used.
-The T(200 m) temperature of 15°C has been routinely used to demark the north or cold wall of the Gulf Stream for some time (Fuglister 1955), and we have examined smoothed, seasonally resolved locations of this boundary going back to 1955, as discussed in a following section.
-The leading spatial EOF of this boundary, explaining approximately 50% of the variance, is a north-south shift of the Gulf Stream between 75° and 55°W, a distance of about 1600 km.
-A similar procedure with annual resolution was used (Joyce et al. 2000) to study the relationship of the Gulf Stream to the North Atlantic Oscillation (NAO) and to subtropical mode water.
-For the Kuroshio Extension between 142° and 180°E (Qiu et al. 2007), an SST-based index was used to examine coupling between the ocean and atmosphere.
-They resorted to lagged analyses (SST leading) to extract the influence of the ocean on the atmosphere, because the atmosphere will change SST and affect the SST when the ocean is either in phase with or slightly following the atmosphere (Frankignoul and Sennéchael 2007).
-Our Kuroshio Extension index is similar to that derived for the Gulf Stream and is based on the subsurface T(200 m)temperature following the seasonally varying 14°C isotherm, which marks the KE axis (see Kawai 1972).
-For both the GS and KE, we will choose the index of the wintertime [January-March (JFM)] position.
+The second data set (see also section 3) is the archive of subsurface ocean temperatures which will be used to estimate the spatial mean paths taken by the Gulf Stream (GS) and the Kuroshio Extension (KE) after they have left their respective coastal boundaries.
+For the Gulf Stream, the archive of subsurface temperature at 200m depth is used.
+The T(200m) temperature of 15°C has been routinely used to demark the north or cold wall of the Gulf Stream for some time (Fuglister 1955) and we have examined smoothed, seasonally resolved locations of this boundary going back to 1955, as discussed in a following section.
+The leading spatial EOF of this boundary, explaining approximately 50% of the variance, is a north/south shift of the Gulf Stream between 75°W and 55°W, a distance of about 1600 km.
+A similar procedure with annual resolution was used (Joyce et al. 2000) to study the relationship of the Gulf Stream to the NAO and to subtropical mode water.
+For the Kuroshio Extension between 142°E and 160°E (Qiu et al. 2007), an SST-based index was used to examine coupling between the ocean and atmosphere.
+They resorted to lagged analyses (SST leading) to extract the influence of the ocean on the atmosphere, since the atmosphere will change SST and affect the SST when the ocean is either in phase or slightly following the atmosphere (Frankignoul and Sennéchael 2007).
+Our Kuroshio Extension index is similar to that derived for the Gulf Stream and is based on the subsurface T(200m) temperature following the seasonally-varying 14°C isotherm, which marks the KE axis (see Kawaii 1972).
+For both the GS and KE, we will choose the index of wintertime (Jan., Feb., Mar., JFM) position.

-2. Mean atmospheric fields and variability trends
+2. Mean Atmospheric Fields and Variability Trends